Hesperian Health Guides

 With the counting days method, a woman does not have sex that can cause pregnancy during any time that she might be fertile.
 This method can only be used by women with regular cycles that last between 26 and 32 days.
 This means that the time from the first day of one monthly bleeding to the first day of her next monthly bleeding must be at least 26 days, and no more than 32 days.

 This method will usually work for a woman who has nearly the same number of days from one monthly bleeding to the next (regular cycles).
 But if a woman has one cycle of a different length, she can easily get pregnant.
 It is common for a woman to have a cycle of a different length when she is sick or feeling a lot of stress.
-When a woman is sick or feeling stress, it is best for her to use a different family planning method until she is well and her cycle is normal.
+When a woman is sick or feeling stress, it is best for her to use a different family planning method until she is well and her cycle is regular again.

 How to use the counting days method